-Ms. Neumann has performed with numerous companies throughout San Francisco Bay including Opera San Jose in its recent productions of Madama Butterfly, Don Giovanni, The Magic Flute, and Le Nozze di Figaro.
+Ms. Neumann has performed with numerous companies throughout the San Francisco Bay Area in California including Opera San Jose in Madama Butterfly, Don Giovanni, The Magic Flute, and Le Nozze di Figaro.
 She made her debut with Lamplighters Musical Theatre in San Francisco as Leila in Gilbert and Sullivan's Iolanthe and performed lead roles with Lyric Theatre of San Jose in its productions of The Prince of Pilsen, Utopia Limited, and Iolanthe (performing the role of the Fairy Queen).
-Ms. Neumann was especially pleased to perform with Palo Alto Children’s Theatre as Mother Pig and the Three Vendors in a musical version of The Three Little Pigs, in which she helped foster a love for musical theater in thousands of young, eager listeners.
+Ms. Neumann was especially pleased to perform with Palo Alto Children’s Theatre as Mother Pig and the Three Vendors in a musical version of The Three Little Pigs in which she helped foster a love for musical theater in thousands of young, eager listeners.

 Ms. Neumann enjoys performing several styles of music and was the soloist for Luciano Berio’s “O King,” a tribute to Martin Luther King.
 She was a singer in Taylor Mac’s tour of A 24-Decade History of Popular Music.
 She also sang in the world premiere of the theatrical concert Iron and Coal by Jeremy Schonfeld.

 Ms. Neumann currently resides in Washington D.C. where she sings with Maryland Lyric Opera, Opera NOVA, and The Victorian Lyric Opera Company.
 When she is not performing on stage, she works as part of the music ministry at National United Methodist Church in Washington D.C. where she is the Alto Section Leader in the Chancel Choir and the Director of the Children’s Choir.
 Ms. Neumann also teaches voice and piano and leads after-school music classes.